bolazeal/shame-fire/README.md

     *   `NEXT_PUBLIC_FIREBASE_APP_ID`
 6. Save your changes.

+### Step 3: Add Your Google AI API Key

+For AI features like content summarization and moderation to work, you must also provide a Google AI API Key.

+1. If you don't have one, get a key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+2. Go back to your **App Hosting backend settings** where you added the Firebase variables.
+3. Click **Edit** in the **Environment variables** section.
+4. Add the following variable:
+    *   **Variable Name:** `GOOGLE_API_KEY`
+    *   **Value:** *Paste your API key here*
+5. Save your changes.

-After adding these variables, redeploy your application.
-It will now connect to your live Firebase backend.
+After adding all these variables, redeploy your application.
+It will now connect to your live Firebase backend and enable all AI features.